dukagjinramosaj1/blockstarter4/README.md

 ### Milestones
 1. First Update Meeting 23.06.
-1. Second Update Meeting 30.06.
+1. Second Update Meeting 30.06. - **Deadline Blockstarter v4**
-1. Third Update Meeting 07.06.
+1. Third Update Meeting 07.06. - **Deadline Extension**
-1. Submission Deadline 13.06. (end of day)
+1. Final Submission 13.06. (end of day) **Deadline Report**

-Additional dates:
-* Presentation 14.06., 12:00 - 14:00, duration: 10 Minutes
+1. Presentation 14.06.
+(12:00 - 14:00, 10 minutes)

 ### Grading
 * Source Code and Documentation [8]
 * ~ 15 Pages PDF Report [8]
 * Participation in Update Meetings and Presentation [4]
 *As the supervisors mentioned in the kick-off everyone should be an active part of the group and participate in discussions during the update meetings.
-These meetings are mandatory.
+These meetings on Fridays are mandatory.
 As the 10-minute presentation cannot be held by everyone in the team, members who were not as active before can score by presenting.
 The supervisors would give us hints, who could hold the presentation.*